Fluorosis – Tooth staining caused by excessive fluoride intake.

-Dental fluorosis is a type of permanent tooth staining that results from an elevated systemic exposure to fluoride during the time period when a child's tooth enamel is forming.
+- Fluorosis is a type of permanent tooth stain that forms as a result of a child’s exposure to excessive systemic (internal) levels of fluoride during the time period when their teeth are forming.

 What does dental fluorosis look like?

-Both of these effects are due to the changes in composition of the tooth's enamel (reduced level of mineralization, increased porosity, increased fluoride content).
+The way fluorosis affects the appearance of a tooth has to do with the ways it has altered the composition of its enamel (reduced level of mineralization, increased porosity, increased fluoride content).

-- When the staining is found right at the tooth’s biting edge, it’s sometimes referred to as “snow capping" (see picture).
+- Any portion of the tooth may be the region affected. – When the staining is found right at the tooth’s biting edge, it’s often referred to as “snow capping.”
+(See picture.)

 Severe dental fluorosis.